Conformal field theory on the plane: Conformal symmetry in two dimensions

 A transformation $(z,\bar{z}) \mapsto (f(z),\overline{f(z)})$ leaves the metric invariant, provided $ds^2 = dfd\bar{f}$.
 Our metric is invariant under the familiar \textbf{\boldmath translations} and \textbf{\boldmath rotations} ,

 where $a$ and $b$ are complex constants.
-Moreover, if we lift the restriction $|a|=1$ in rotations, we obtain transformations which do not leave the metric invariant, but rescale it by a factor of $|a|^2$.
-For $a\in{\mathbb{R}}$, these transformations are called \textbf{\boldmath dilatations} or scale transformations,
+Moreover, if we lift the restriction $|a|=1$ in rotations, we obtain transformations that do not leave the metric invariant, but rescale it by a factor of $|a|^2$.
+For $a\in{\mathbb{R}}$, these transformations are called \textbf{\boldmath dilations} or scale transformations,

-While the laws of physics are (mostly) invariant under translations and rotations, they are not invariant under dilatations, and the structures of matter and of the universe are strongly scale-dependent.
-It is nevertheless interesting to study scale-invariant models, for at least two reasons.
-Firstly, some particular systems are invariant under scale transformations, for instance certain materials at critical points.
-Secondly, by rescaling a quantum field theory to very small or large scales in a controlled way, one often reaches a scale-invariant theory (called a fixed point of the renormalization group flow).
-That new theory can be nontrivial, and helpful for the understanding of the original theory.
+While the laws of physics are (mostly) invariant under translations and rotations, they are not invariant under dilations, and the structures of matter and of the universe are strongly scale-dependent.
+It is nevertheless interesting to study scale-invariant models, for at least three reasons: \begin{enumerate} \item Some particular systems are invariant under scale transformations, for instance certain materials at phase transitions. \item By rescaling a quantum field theory or statistical model to very small or large scales in a controlled way, one often reaches a scale-invariant theory (called a fixed point of the renormalization group flow).
+That new theory can be nontrivial, and helpful for understanding the original theory. \item Moreover, many different models can lead to the same scale-invariant theory: they form a universality class.
+Scale-invariant theories are therefore much fewer and more general than finite-scale models. \end{enumerate}

-It may seem reasonable to study quantum field theories which are invariant under translations, rotations and dilatations.
-But in order to have access to the powerful methods and results which are the subject of this review, we actually need much more symmetry assumptions.
-The surprising fact is that many interesting systems do obey these further assumptions, which follow neither from the invariances under translations, rotations and dilatations, nor in many cases from physically compelling reasons.
-We will mostly justify these further assumptions by formal considerations, which are not physically or mathematically unavoidable.
+It may seem reasonable to study quantum field theories that are invariant under translations, rotations and dilations.
+Surprisingly, many interesting systems have much more symmetry, which makes them accessible to the powerful methods that are the subject of this text.
+In the absence of physically compelling reasons for these further symmetries, we will try to provide formal justifications.

-A first formal consideration is that translations, rotations and dilatations are all \textbf{\boldmath conformal transformations} , that is transformations which preserve angles, and therefore which rescale the metric by a real factor.
+A first formal consideration is that translations, rotations and dilations are all \textbf{\boldmath conformal transformations} , i.e. transformations that preserve angles, and therefore that rescale the metric by a real factor.
 But they are not the only conformal transformations: another one is the inversion